Spinal Cord Stimulation

 Recovery from spinal cord stimulation surgery takes about 10 days.
 The team provides guidelines for wound care and activity during your recovery.

-To learn more about spinal cord stimulation and how it may help you get long-term pain relief, call Pacific Sports and Spine or book an appointment online today.
+To learn more about this treatment and how it may help you get long-term pain relief, Pacific Sports & Spine can provide the treatment you need.
+Call our office at (541) 780-6654 to schedule your appointment.